 I’m sure several businesses would have felt very little yield from such efforts and eventually pulled the plug on further spending.
 Unwittingly, they attribute lower response rates to the pandemic instead of poor messaging and/or operational models on their part.

 The new normal warrants a different approach to dealing with customers.
 There is a genuine shift in the way people think.
 Fear is a very strong motivator for behavioral change.
 How you tackle that mental state is much more important than promotional prowess.

 How Some Businesses Began Marketing During A Pandemic

 “But that’s Amazon and Domino’s”, some may say.
 I get that.
 So let’s talk about small businesses and how some have found new ways to stay afloat during these difficult times.
 A local restaurant here in Houston was socially active in the community long before the pandemic struck.
-During the pandemic, they offered free meals to those less fortunate, closed on-premise dining proactively and promoted incentivised takeaways through its online portal.
-In addition, their ad copy didn’t run like sales pitches.
+During the pandemic, they offered free meals to the less fortunate, closed on-premise dining proactively and promoted incentivized takeaways through its online portal.
 Patrons were not only taken aback by their generosity but also supported the cause through their orders.